svenXY/gpodder-hook-scripts/README.md

 a callable that will take a list of selected episodes.
 This script shows you how to implement a "Enqueue in VLC" context menu item using hooks.

+## flv2mp4

+This script will automatically wrap FLV files from YouTube into a MP4 format container after download.
+It also includes a context menu item for already- downloaded files.
+This requires the "ffmpeg" utility to be installed.
+It only works for YouTube videos (e.g. fmt_id = 35).
+For fmt_id 35 on YouTube, this allows playback of the resulting files on a PS3 (H.264 + AAC), which does not work with the FLV container, but does work with the MP4 container.
+The change is quick, because no re-encoding is done.